Olivia Colman: Personal life

-While performing in a late-1990s Footlights production of Sir Alan Ayckbourn's Table Manners, Colman met Ed Sinclair, a third-year law student who had become disillusioned with law and preferred to write.
+While performing in a 1997 production of Sir Alan Ayckbourn's Table Manners, Colman met Ed Sinclair, a third-year law student who had become disillusioned with law and preferred to write.
 Colman and Sinclair married in August 2001 and have three children.
 The couple moved from Peckham, south London, to rural Norfolk, during the COVID-19 lockdowns.
 Colman cited press intrusion as a factor behind the move.

 The professional collaborations by the couple include the 2021 miniseries Landscapers, created and co-written by Sinclair, and the films Wicked Little Letters (2023) and The Roses (2025) which they produced together; Colman played the female lead in all of these works.

 Since 2013, Colman has been a judge of the Norwich Film Festival.
 In August 2014, she was one of 200 public figures who signed a letter to The Guardian opposing Scottish independence in the run-up to the September 2014 referendum on the issue.
 In an interview with The Sunday Times in November 2019 on her portrayal of Queen Elizabeth II in The Crown, Colman described herself as a "leftie monarchist", having previously been a life-long republican.

 She signed an open letter in November 2020 condemning violence and discrimination against trans women.

 In November 2023, Colman signed a letter that called for a ceasefire in the Gaza war and condemned western cultural institutions for "repressing, silencing and stigmatising Palestinian voices and perspectives."

 In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

+In February 2026, in an interview as a part of the Jimpa press tour, Colman spoke openly about her relationship with the queer community, stating,  "I suppose I am on the outside.
+I have a heterosexual relationship.
+But in the world I live in, I'm with queer community a lot."
+She also discussed her gender identity and how she "never felt massively feminine in [her] being female."
+She mentioned describing herself to her husband as "a gay man" and feeling "at ease" with the non-binary community, stating, "I've always felt sort of nonbinary.
+Don't make that a big sort of title!"